jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - The result is then returned.
 # MarkdownCode > services > transformers > constants-resource renderer
 The constants-resource renderer service creates a resource file with all constants from fragments.
 Plugins depend on this service.
 It inherits from transformer-base service with constructor parameters: name, dependencies, and isJson. constantsService is a dependency.
 The service has two functions: saveFile and renderResults.
+# MarkdownCode > services > key service
+The Key service maps UUIDs to text fragment locations.
+A location is a string of parent fragment titles separated by ' > '.
+The service has fields: uuidToLoc, locToUuid, and loadUuidFromLocs.
+It has functions: assignKey, updateLocation, delete, clear, and calculateLocation.
+# MarkdownCode > services > project service > storage service
+- The storage service handles reading and writing project data.
+- `gptService.onMarkDirty` marks the project as dirty when `modelsMap` changes.
+- `clear()` clears references to loaded data.
+- `new()` sets up a new project.
+- `open(filePath)` loads data from disk.
+- `loadModelsMap(filePath)` loads the JSON file defining project models.
+- `loadKeys(filePath)` loads the JSON file mapping fragment keys to locations.
+- `loadProjectConfig(filePath)` loads the JSON file with project configuration.
+- `updateOutOfDate()` updates out-of-date transformers for each fragment.
+- `markDirty()` marks the project as dirty.
+- `save(file)` saves the project to disk.
+- `saveModelsMap(file)` saves `gptService.modelsMap` to a JSON file.
+- `saveKeys(file)` saves `keyService.locToUuid` to a JSON file.
+- `saveProjectConfig(file)` saves `projectConfigurationService.config` to a JSON file.
+# MarkdownCode > services > line parser
+The line-parser service is a singleton object that parses markdown lines and updates text-fragments in the project-service.
+It has a fragmentIndex array to store text-fragment objects.
+The createTextFragment function trims and converts the line to lowercase, determines the depth-level of the text-fragment based on the number of '#' at the beginning of the line, assigns the trimmed line as the title, requests a key and calculates the fragment's location from the key-service, sets the 'is-out-of-date' flag, initializes arrays for 'lines' and 'outOfDateTransformers', adds the text-fragment to the project-service, and returns it.
+The clear function clears the fragmentIndex list.
+The getStartLine function returns the index of a fragment in the fragmentIndex.
+The parse function handles different types of lines, such as empty lines, title lines, and regular lines.
+The insertLine function inserts a line at a specific index and parses it.
+The deleteLine function deletes a line at a specific index.
+# MarkdownCode > services > line parser > line parser helpers
+The 'LineParserHelpers' module contains functions for the line parser service.
+These functions include retrieving fragments, handling empty lines, updating fragment titles, removing fragment titles, inserting fragments, checking if a fragment is in a code block, handling title lines, updating fragment lines, handling regular lines, and deleting lines.